ai-boson/mcts/index.markdown

 ```
 This is the main() function.
 Initialize the root node and call the best_action function to get the best node.
 This is not a member function of the class.
 All the other functions are member function of the class.

-If you like the tutorial please consider checking out game page of my first 3D game [Anti Gravity Race][3]
+If you like the tutorial please consider checking out game page of my first 3D game [Fastraq][3]

 ## DESIGNING YOUR GAME: